 Series A Funding Stage

-In the startup funding stage, this is the one that people imagine as being the start of funding.
+The startup funding stage is the one that people imagine as being the start of funding.
 Your idea is starting to be a viable business, and it gets more and more attention.
 At this point, the company already has a running prototype.

 How much money is involved in a Series A funding round?